rleiva/nescience/README.md

 This project is licensed under the 3-Clause BSD license - see the [LICENSE.md](LICENSE.md) file for details.

-## Aknowledgements
+## Funding

-This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 732667 [RECAP](https://recap-project.eu/)
+This project has received funding from the [IMDEA Networks Institute](https://www.networks.imdea.org/) and from the European Union's Horizon 2020 research and innovation programme under grant agreement No 732667 [RECAP](https://recap-project.eu/).